xalt/xalt/README.md

    1. A static version of libuuid.a is now part of XALT.

    2. XALT nolonger hardcodes paths at configure time.
-Instead it used --with-systemPath=/usr/bin:/bin to control where XALT l ooks for executables such as basename
+Instead it used --with-systemPath=/usr/bin:/bin to control where XALT looks for executables such as basename

    3. XALT now uses the NVML base library from DCGM to optionally track GPU usage.